thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 This tactic of copying key-value pairs is part of a immutable data modeling strategy.
 An **immutable data model** is an entity or collection (e.g. object or array) whose state cannot be changed after it's created.
 Though it's a bit more work up front, an immutable data model for a stateful component can lead to significant performance gains when re-rendering a component hierarchy.
 You'll learn more about immutable data modeling later.

-To resolve the `incrementLikes()` state mutator, the state of an `<App />` component is changed.
-Using the `this.setState()` method, the `nextTracks` array merges into the current `this.state` object.
-After the merge, the entire component hierarchy is automatically re-rendered, starting the whole process over again.
+The final step in resolving the `incrementLikes()` state mutator is to change the state of its component.
+Using the `this.setState()` method, the `nextTracks` array is merged into the current `this.state` object.
+After the merge, the component hierarchy, beginning with the current component, is automatically re-rendered.

-In this section, we've covered a bunch of technical information about information flows between stateful and stateless components.
+In this section, we've covered a bunch of technical information about how information flows between stateful and stateless components.
 To summarize:

 1. A stateful component's state and state mutators are passed to a stateless component's props.
 1. A stateless component's props are combined with presentation logic to render a user interface.